Reviews You Can Rely On

 This model tied with the Arctis 7 and the Artemis Spectrum in terms of performance.
 It has better sound than the Artemis and did better in our mic tests than both the Arctis and the Artemis, but isn't as comfortable or easy to use as the Spectrum.
 The Cloud Revolver costs the same as the Arctis 7 and $50 less than the Artemis, but the Revolver is a wired headset, compared to the other two wireless models.

-kingston hyperx cloud revolver s gaming headset review - the kingston hyperx cloud revolver s.
+kingston hyperx cloud revolver s - the kingston hyperx cloud revolver s.

 The Kingston HyperX Cloud Revolver S.